ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 #### Food Service

 An increasing number of food service locations have some form of Kiosk in their restaurants.
-McDonalds and Burger King have these for ordering, while Chilli's has them for table top drink ordering and payment.
+McDonalds and Burger King have these for ordering, while Chilli's has them for tabletop drink ordering and payment.

 Increasingly we're seeing digital menu boards, kiosks, and mobile apps that can remove items from the menu automatically based on Out of Stock conditions.
 E.g. When a café runs out of bacon, it can remove it from the ingredients list on a salad, and entirely remove the Bacon Cheeseburger from the menu.

 In some environments like airport restaurants there are increasingly tablet based ordering systems that allow you to order and pay without speaking to a person.

-Paying the check through a mobile app is a great solution when a server is busy and people hear their flight called.
+Paying the check through a mobile app is a great solution when a server is busy, and people hear their flight called.

 #### Franchised Agency Industries